GitGuardian/ggshield/CONTRIBUTING.md

-## I want to...
+# Contributing

-### Submit a bug report
+## Submitting a bug report

-- Make sure you can reproduce it in the latest version of GitGuardian Shield.
+Make sure you can reproduce it in the latest version of GGShield.

-- Open an issue on the [issue tracker](https://github.com/GitGuardian/ggshield/issues).
+Open an issue on the [issue tracker](https://github.com/GitGuardian/ggshield/issues).

-### Fix an open and confirmed bug
+## Fixing an open and confirmed bug

-- This bug will have a `confirmed` tag on the issue tracker.
+This bug will have a `confirmed` tag on the issue tracker.

-- Leave a message on the issue tracker that you're interested in fixing this bug.
+Leave a message on the issue tracker that you're interested in fixing this bug.

-### Propose a new feature
+## Proposing a new feature

 - Open an issue on the [issue tracker](https://github.com/GitGuardian/ggshield/issues/new?assignees=&labels=feature+request&template=feature_request.md&title=Feature+Request) with a `feature request` label.

-### Implement a new CI integration
+## Implementing new CI integration

-- Open an issue on the [issue tracker](https://github.com/GitGuardian/ggshield/issues/new?assignees=&labels=CI+integration&template=feature_request.md&title=CI+Integration:).
+Open an issue on the [issue tracker](https://github.com/GitGuardian/ggshield/issues/new?assignees=&labels=CI+integration&template=feature_request.md&title=CI+Integration:).

-- No core contributor review is necessary on this feature.
-- Submit a Pull request
+Submit a Pull request.

-### Implement a new feature
+## Implementing a new feature

-- Follow `Propose a new feature`
+Follow `Propose a new feature`.

-- A core contributor will work out with you if it's the project's vision and some rudimentary specs
-- Submit a Pull request
+Submit a Pull Request.

+## Writing code

-## Setup your development environment
+### Setup your development environment

 1. Install pipenv (https://github.com/pypa/pipenv#installation)